 Florence is one of Europe’s great art cities, it is the cradle of the Renaissance.
 The art of Michelangelo, Brunelleschi, Leonardo da Vinci and Galileo are spread along the city.
 There are so much admirable art and architecture, it’s difficult to know where to start.

-One of the best ways to visit the city is on the bike and you can rent it outside the Santa Maria Novella train station for 10€ a day.
+One of the best ways to visit the city is by bike and you can rent it outside the Santa Maria Novella train station for 10€ a day.

 Piazzale Michelangelo has an incredible panoramic view that you wouldn’t miss it for nothing.
 The view has been reproduced on endless postcards.